ketbogale/Portifolio/README.md

 - Deploy on [Render](https://render.com/), [Railway](https://railway.app/), or [Cyclic](https://www.cyclic.sh/)
 - Set `EMAIL_USER` and `EMAIL_PASS` as environment variables in your hosting dashboard.

-## Getting your like given by web hosting
+## Getting your link given by web hosting